li-yapeng/DSECN/README.md

 [![YouTube](https://badges.aleen42.com/src/youtube.svg)](https://youtu.be/0ob-YYMEFDI?si=CR1fGbUXW5-r1Pfa)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1fXEb5xekpa_ykPxj55r6Mb4hyL9F4MGB?usp=drive_link)

 ## 📝 Introduction
- Generalized Zero-Shot Learning (GZSL) methods **often assume that the unseen classes are similar to seen classes, which leads to poor performance when unseen classes are dissimilar to seen classes**.
-In this project, we introduce a simple yet effective GZSL framework by exploring diverse semantics from external class names (**DSECN**), which is **robust for both the similar and dissimilar unseen classes**.
+ Generalized Zero-Shot Learning (GZSL) methods **often assume that the unseen classes are similar to seen classes, and thus perform poor when unseen classes are dissimilar to seen classes**.
+In this project, we introduce a simple yet effective GZSL framework by exploring diverse semantics from external class names (**DSECN**), which is **simultaneously robust on the similar and dissimilar unseen classes**.
 This is achieved by introducing diverse semantics from external class names and aligning the introduced semantics to visual space using the classification head of pre-trained network.
-Additionally, we show that **the design idea of DSECN can easily be integrated into other advanced GZSL approaches**, and enhance their robustness for dissimilar unseen classes.
+Besides, we show that **the design idea of DSECN can easily be integrate into other advanced GZSL approaches**, such as the generative-based ones, and enhance their robustness for dissimilar unseen classes.

 <div style="text-align:center">
 <img src="images/motivation_and_setting.png" alt="Setting & illustration" width="1000"/>
 </div>

-#### 🌟Compared to existing works, main contributions are:
+#### ✨Compared to existing works, main contributions are:

 - **Setting:** A realistic GZSL setting that includes both **similar and dissimilar** unseen classe.
 - **Model:** A simple and effective GZSL method that explores Diverse Semantics from External ClassNames (DSECN), which is **robust for both similar and dissimilar** unseen classes.
-- **Plug-and-Play:** The idea of DSECN can be **easily integrated into other GZSL methods, enhancing their robustness** for dissimilar unseen classes._
+- **Plug-and-Play:** The idea of DSECN can be **easily integrated into other GZSL methods, enhancing their robustness** for dissimilar unseen classes.
 - **Evaluation Pipeline:** A **cross-dataset evaluation pipeline** designed to comprehensively assess the performance of existing GZSL methods across similar, dissimilar, and practical settings.

+#### 🌟With this project, you can get:
+- *\[Researcher\]*: A large amount of research directions for further improvement.

 ## 🚀 Getting Started